automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Epachthosaurus.md

 # Epachthosaurus
-## Description: This "heavy lizard" was relatively primitive for its time and place.
+## This "heavy lizard" was relatively primitive for its time and place.